Delta crawls

-An example of how delta crawls can be implemented while still accepting full crawls can be found below:
+The following example illustrates how to implement delta crawls while still accepting full crawls.

-In the crawler’s JobData, we can add a new configurable property as such:
+1. In the crawler’s JobData, add a new configurable property.

 public bool FullCrawl { get; set; } = false;